“ ‘C’est la vie,’ say the old folks, ‘it goes to show you never can tell.’ ” –Chuck Berry

 The angel, lion, bull, and eagle are used to symbolize four extreme personality types in Robert Anton Wilson’s behavior theory described in his book Prometheus Rising.

 Basically, these extremely generalized personality types are created by an orientation toward one quadrant of a matrix generated by the programming of the first two neurological circuits of the mind.
 Circuit One operates bio-survival.
 An animal advances toward nurturing and safety or retreats from harm (forward and back).
 Circuit Two controls brain functioning on the inter-personal/political level.
 An animal enlarges its body to dominate, or shrinks in domination by another (up and down).
-A combination of that up-down, forward-back represent four very basic “directions” for a person to go when they are pulled off center, so to speak.
-People can be like an angry, domineering and paranoid hawk, a stubborn, truculent bull, an easy going, passive angel, a prideful, generous lion, or some combination thereof.

 Again, these symbols encircle a complex subject, they lie outside of the center.